* * *

 For that reason, it’s usually better to take a long-term view of demographic data.
 For example, below are the annual number of births and deaths from 1933 to 2015 plotted via the Google Charts API.
 Hover over the lines for the data:

 It’s simple — just two fever lines.
 But it’s chock full of generational milestones that bear watching:

-- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — are nearing 30.
+- Meanwhile, the first of the Millennials — the “echo boomers” whose numbers peaked in 1990 — are in their early 30s.

 - Much has been written about the big bump of post-World War II babies marching closer to retirement (maybe), Social Security, and the years where health care becomes a major concern.
 But what about the inevitable?
-Notice that the number of deaths in the U.S. has plateaued at about 2.4 million a year.
-That won’t last long with Boomers heading into the years where death rates rise dramatically.
+Notice that the number of deaths in the U.S. has ticked up to about 2.6 million a year.
+Expect that to keep climbing as more Boomers head into the years where death rates rise dramatically.
 How will 4 million deaths annually affect the funeral home business, the ability to buy a cemetary plot, and the overall industry around end-of-life care?

 - Along with Gen X came the “baby bust,” the years of rapidly declining birth rates that led to all kinds of prognostications about the shrinking of America.
-That means our workforce now has a relative shortage of thirtysomethings.
+That means our workforce now has a relative shortage of thirty- and forty-somethings.
 Does that mean more opportunity for Millennials to advance in the business world and less pressure for boomers to retire?

 These sorts of trends are slow-burning, but they reflect data trends that exert hidden but massive force on our culture, much like the tides.
 The savvy data journalist keeps an eye on them not just for what they say this year but what they reveal over time.